Stockholm university logo, link to start page

 Registration

-If you are admitted and have accepted an offer of a place, please note that you also need to register in January.
-Registration is mandatory and will be open in Ladok for admitted students between 3 and 8 January.
+If you are admitted and have accepted an offer of a place, please note that you also need to register.
+Registration is mandatory and will be open in Ladok for admitted students between 5 and 13 August.
 You need to register on time to confirm and keep your place.

 Ladok for students

 If you are conditionally admitted, the conditions have to be fulfilled in order to register and start the course.
-Contact our Student Affairs Office when registration opens in January if you have questions.
+Contact our Student Affairs Office when registration opens if you have questions.

 Athena